Skip to main content

 This is a repeat of the code we saw earlier, which retrieves the value associated with the key COUNTER from the contract storage.
 If there is no value set for the key COUNTER, a default value of 0 is used.
 Finally, the unwrap() method is called to extract the actual value from the Ok wrapper, which is then returned to the caller of the function.

-Now that we have written our smart contract, it's time to explore how we can interact with it using the Soroban-CLI, one of many robust Developer Tools available.
+Now that we have written our smart contract, it's time to explore how we can interact with it using the Stellar CLI, one of many robust Developer Tools available.
 This powerful command-line tool allows us to interact with the Soroban Virtual Machine from a local machine, providing us with an efficient and flexible way to manage our smart contract.

 Interacting with the Rust Smart Counter